 With the help of a professional, you might find new clothes and styles that are perfect for you, even if you wouldn’t have considered them yourself.

 When you first sign up for Stitch Fix, you’ll need to fill out a quick style survey to give the company everything they need to know before they style you.
 The survey asks for your size, height, weight, and any unusual proportions you might have.
-They also ask some general questions about your style, so they know what kind of clothes to include for you to look at.
+They also ask some general questions about your style, so they know what kind of clothes to include in your Stitch Fix box.

 Stitch Fix includes 5 items in each box, and it’s usually a mix of clothes and accessories.
 They offer styling for men, women, and even children.